Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Find consultants who use Juran’s management theory.

-Are you a business owner interested in implementing Juran’s theory into your business or your team?
-Then a deep knowledge of the theory and buy-in from your peers is foundational to success.
+If you are a business owner interested in adopting the Juran Trilogy, overhauling your entire production or service cycle alone can be daunting.
+A deep knowledge of the theory and buy-in from your peers is foundational to success.
 Find a consultant who specializes in Juran’s management theory to help guide you and the business in a new direction.

 A passionate commitment to quality improvement is difficult to maintain for businesses, with many stakeholder distractions and customer expectations.
 Working with a consultant who has experience instituting this management style in other businesses will prevent early burnout or abandonment of the Quality Trilogy.